 DSS is responsible for maintaining winter roadway safety on a route system of more than 9,400 lane miles.
-Our routes consist of city main streets, neighborhood streets and Lake Shore Drive.
+Our routes consist of city main streets, neighborhood streets and Lake Shore Drive, divided into six Snow Districts.
 The expressway system that travels through Chicago is maintained by the State of Illinois' Department of Transportation, IDOT, and their familiar orange trucks.

 During a snow program Streets & Sanitation’s first priority is to clear our main routes and Lake Shore Drive.
 Once arterial streets are patrolled and deemed safe is generally when Snow Command turns our attention to the side streets.

 While most side streets are cleared by full size Snow Fighting Trucks, Chicago's narrowest side streets are cleaned by a fleet of over 20 smaller plows.
 These include 4x4 pick-up trucks with plows and heavy salt capacity.